Shell says it will stop buying Russian oil, natural gas

 The company said in a statement that it would withdraw from all Russian hydrocarbons, including crude oil, petroleum products, natural gas and liquefied natural gas, “in a phased manner.”

 “We are acutely aware that our decision last week to purchase a cargo of Russian crude oil to be refined into products like petrol and diesel — despite being made with security of supplies at the forefront of our thinking — was not the right one and we are sorry,” CEO Ben van Beurden said.

-“As we have already said, we will commit profits from the limited, remaining amounts of Russian oil we will process to a dedicated fund.”
+He said profits from the company’s “limited, remaining amounts of Russian oil” would go to a fund for relief efforts for Ukrainians.

-Ukrainian Foreign Minister Dmytro Kuleba said he had been told Shell “discretely” bought the oil Friday and appealed to the public to pressure the company and other international firms to halt such purchases.
+Ukrainian Foreign Minister Dmytro Kuleba said he had been told Shell “discreetly” bought the oil Friday and appealed to the public to pressure the company and other international firms to halt such purchases.

 “One question to Shell: doesn’t Russian oil smell (like) Ukrainian blood for you?”
 Kuleba said on Twitter.
 “I call on all conscious people around the globe to demand multinational companies to cut all business ties with Russia.”